nthmost/python-secureconfig/README.rst

 CONTACT
 -------

-Look for @nthmost on Twitter if you're interested and would like to contribute!
+Look for @nthmost on bitbucket if you're interested and would like to contribute!
-Comments and critiques warmly welcomed.
+Comments, critiques, and bug reports warmly welcomed.
+Pull requests encouraged.

 --Naomi Most, spring 2014.